 Major Research Projects

-The Institute for Digital Communications is currently leading the following major research projects:
+The Institute for Imaging, Data and Communications is currently leading the following major research projects:

 - ADVANTAGE: Advanced Communications and Information processing in smart grid systems